Post Menu and Details.

 A great example is Hyperledger Fabric smart contract implementation, where they combine smart contracts and chain codes.
 Here, smart contracts illustrate the transaction logic controlling the business object lifecycle that gets packaged into chain codes and then stored on a blockchain.

-Legal Nature Of Smart Contracts
+Legal Nature of Smart Contracts

 Instead of thinking of smart contracts as legal contracts, you should think of them as business rules because they automate business transactions and focus more on discussing roles, involved party’s duties and responsibilities, and other valuable aspects of a typical business agreement.